-More information about the course is available on the Department Course List web page (https://bme. utah.edu/education/syllabi.php?op=syllabus&sylID=77 and the contract template in Section 8 of this manual.
+More information about the course is available on the Department Course List web page and the contract template in Section 9 of this manual.

-6.2 Biomedical Engineering Thesis Writing and Communication classes
+7.2 Biomedical Engineering Thesis Writing and Communication classes

 This course sequence uses each student's required senior project as source information that the student will repeatedly present to the class in both a written and oral format.
 Due the communication emphasis of the class, the combination of BME 4991/2 covers the University's upper-division communication/writing requirement.
 During the course of the class, each student provides several drafts of their research thesis and several oral presentations that generate instructional criticism from the class students and the instructor(s).
 Each student also prepares a draft of their final project poster at the conclusion of the semester that are critiqued and returned at the start of BME 4992 for revision and resubmission.